LambdaSchool/ForkDemo/README.md

 * Modify this "README.md" file to provide a better description of this "Hello World" project.
 (This is a simple C application that builds a "helloworld" command line application.)
 * Submit a pull request with your changes

+A  "Hello, World!" program is a computer program that outputs or displays the message "Hello, World!"